data-umbrella/event-transcripts/2025/112-liz-evaluation.md

 # Using Data for Good: How Evaluation Powers Mission-Driven Work (Elizabeth DiLuzio)

+## Alternate Titles
+- Exploring a Career in Evaluation & Learning (Liz DiLuzio)

 ## Upcoming Events
 Join our Meetup group for more events! https://www.meetup.com/data-umbrella